AET-CS/aet-cs.github.io/white/2026/research/calendar.md

     - Please find a piece of your survey paper to implement (or something similar/related).
 Begin work on it in class email me today if you have questions!
 - September 14, 2025 (Monday)
     - Survey Paper presentations
+- September 10, 2026 (Thursday)
+    - Find a survey paper covering your research area, get it approved by me and read it carefully
+    - Stand-up presentation next class 5-7 mins on the details of your paper.
+Focus on techniques, measurement criteria, data, and success.
+- September 8, 2026 (Tuesday)
+    - Finish Proposal draft and submit today
+    - Discuss proposal with Dr. White as needed
 - September 2, 2026 (Wednesday)
     - Continue to refine proposal ideas
     - Meet with Dr. White